niksw7/RiseHackathon/README.md

 The verification will require an OTP which will be sent on customer's mobile.
 On entering the right OTP, the customer would be recieving the digitally signed certificate.
-And whoa! the customer gets his bank account opened and also the facility to use his walet(no more limit of 10,000)
+And whoa! the customer gets his bank account opened and also the facility to use his walet(no more limit of 10,000 INR)

+The app also supports for the customers not having Adhar id.They simply need to upload the relevant documents.
+A selfie to verify themselves.
+But this will involve a manual background check to verify the customer's original document.(ImageProcessing to compare the uploaded documents and photographs needs to be researched).
+Yes but at the end it's the customer who lives the King's way.
+No hassles,No pain.